chemlord/reactionrepo/content/docs/_index.md

 <div class="hx-mb-12">
 {{< hextra/hero-subtitle >}}
-  Freely select the type of Reaction you wish to study.
+  Freely browse and select the type of Reaction you wish to study.
 {{< /hextra/hero-subtitle >}}
 </div>